 - Having a risk-seeking personality,

-- Having delinquent peers or a lack of parental supervision, which encourage morally corrupt behavior,
+- Having delinquent peers or a lack of parental supervision, which encourages morally corrupt behavior,

 - A childhood history of witnessing domestic violence (men and women), and